tipt/protocol/README.md

-# protocol
+# Tipt specification
-A specification of all Tipt networking protocols
+A specification of all Tipt networking protocols and formats